Admission to Portland Seminary’s Doctor of Ministry program is based on the following criteria:

 - Applicants with greater than 18 hours of MDiv equivalent leveling work will not be permitted to enter the DMin program until he or she has reduced the remaining amount of required leveling work to 18 semester hours of MDiv equivalent leveling work or less.

-- Documentation of full-time participation in ministry for at least three years after the completion of the MDiv degree.
+- Documentation of full-time participation in at least three years of ministry experience following the completion of the MDiv degree (or equivalent).

 - Evidence of the capacity for an advanced level of competence and reflection in the practice of ministry beyond that of the master's level.